Phaphund railway station: History

 The East Indian Railway Company initiated efforts to develop a railway line from Howrah to Delhi in the mid-nineteenth century.
 Even when the line to Mughalsarai was being constructed and only the lines near Howrah were put in operation, the first train ran from Allahabad to Kanpur in 1859 and the Kanpur–Etawah section was opened to traffic in the 1860s.
 For the first through train from Howrah to Delhi in 1864, coaches were ferried on boats across the Yamuna at Allahabad.
 With the completion of the Old Naini Bridge across the Yamuna, through trains started running in 1865–66.

 Connectivity

-It provides connectivity to the cities of Kota, Agra, Lucknow, Aligarh, Allahabad, Varanasi, Kolkata, Guwahati, Patna, New Delhi and more.
+It provides connectivity to the cities of Kota, Agra, Lucknow, Aligarh, Prayagraj, Varanasi, Kolkata, Guwahati, Patna, New Delhi and more.

 Electrification

 The Kanpur–Panki sector was electrified in 1968–69, Panki–Tundla in 1971–72.

 Facilities

 The platforms are well sheltered.
 The station is well connected by auto and bus stands.
 It provides free Wi-Fi in the station campus, parking and bicycle facilities.
 Smart card based booking machines are also installed in the station campus.

 A booking office also sits beside the railway overbridge.
 Modern cleaning machines are also operating in the campus thrice a day to maintain cleanliness standards in the station campus.
 Closed-circuit television cameras have been installed and are operating soundly in the station campus.

 Recently coach indicator display boards have been installed on Platforms 2 and 3.
 Also new train display boards have been installed throughout railway station.